Martin Bulloch

 Martin Bulloch (born 14 August 1974) is a Scottish musician, best known for being the drummer in the rock band Mogwai.

 Early life

 Bulloch was born in Bellshill, North Lanarkshire, Scotland.
-He was once a cook at a Chinese restaurant in East Kilbride.
-He uses a pacemaker which was the reason he is credited as bionic on the album, Mogwai Young Team.

 Career

 Mogwai

 Bulloch plays drums in the Glaswegian post-rock group Mogwai.
 Mogwai was formed in 1995 by friends Stuart Braithwaite, Dominic Aitchison, and Bulloch.

 Other

 Bulloch has also drummed for Arab Strap and Gruff Rhys at some gigs.